andrewjungg/darkn/README.md

 5. Send me a pull request

 ## Bugs and Issues?
 Feel free to open up an issue and I'll try to fix it ASAP.
-Or if you think you know the fix please feel free to open a branch and send a pull request!
+Or if you think you know the fix please feel free to create a branch and send a pull request!

 ## Special Thanks
 + [@ifalluphill](https://github.com/iFallUpHill) for help with the script